 When a child is screened by an ALL Kids enrollment worker as potentially eligible for Medicaid, the family's application is sent to the Medicaid Agency.
 Because a joint application is used, no additional form is required to be completed.
 Medicaid eligibility staff have access to selected fields from the ALL Kids eligibility and enrollment data system in order to assist in processing applications referred from the ALL Kids enrollment unit.
-Applications are mailed, at least weekly, directly to Medicaid Area supervisors for distribution to county Medicaid eligibility staff.
+Applications are mailed,

+Model Application Template for the State Children's Health Insurance Program at least weekly, directly to Medicaid Area supervisors for distribution to county Medicaid eligibility staff.
 Parents are notified by the ALL Kids enrollment unit regarding this referral and given information regarding expected timelines for Medicaid eligibility determination.
 Applications from families in 25 counties, on which all applicants appear to qualify for Medicaid, are given to the two Medicaid eligibility workers located within the CHIP eligibility unit.